Abhinash04/Packet-Tracer-Problem-Statement/README.md

 ## Installation and Usage

-- **Cisco Packet Tracer**: To view the `.pkt` file, Cisco Packet Tracer must be installed.
+- **Cisco Packet Tracer**: The Cisco Packet Tracer must be installed to view the `.pkt` file.
 This software allows for the simulation and testing of network setups.
 - **PDF Viewer**: A PDF viewer is needed to open the project report and problem statement documents.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your proposed changes.

 ## Contact